 What Makes an Awesome Theme for a Blog?

 If you are setting up a new blog, starting with a free theme may be tempting.
 If you choose to do that, be sure to pick a free theme from a quality provider.
-Preferably one you could upgrade with when you are ready.
+Preferably one you can upgrade with when you are ready.

 There are ample free WordPress themes for blogs available, but you will eventually want and need more options than a free theme can provide.
 A quality free theme will make it easier to upgrade or change themes altogether.